Grewcock Presidential Scholars

 Please respond concisely to the following four short answer prompts.
 We value quality over quantity.

-• Imagine that you could persuade the US President to take action on one issue, topic, or challenge.
-What topic would you choose, and how would you begin convincing the president?
+- Imagine that you could persuade YOUR governor or local mayor to take action on one issue, topic, or challenge.
+What topic would you choose, and how would you begin convincing them?
+(Max 600 words)

-• Idioms and clichés are common in leadership education.
-What is your least favorite idiom, and why? (idioms include phrases like, “don’t rock the boat”, “a picture is worth a thousand words”, “every cloud has a silver lining”, etc.)
+- What is your least favorite idiom, and why? (idioms include phrases like, “don’t rock the boat,” “a picture is worth a thousand words,” “every cloud has a silver lining,” etc.) (Max 150 words)